Sultan2015/GettingAndCleaningData/README.md

 *2) Please refer to Codebook for full list of variables and motivations behind choice decisions.*

+*3) Keywords order was preserved in order to maintain some compatibility with the original dataset.*

-*3) The only exception is the standard deviation, since the acronym is widely used among statisticians.
+*4) The only exception is the standard deviation, since the acronym is widely used among statisticians.
 Furthermore, using full phrase would make names of variables even more cumbersome.*

 *4) This step requires "dplyr" package to be installed.
 If it is present, the script loads the library in the very beginning.*